 • ULTRANET and IRIS- supporting the net access to optical discs

 • Adobe and Corel software – publishing issues

 VI.
 Administration of trademark services available to the public (relating to facilities, e.g., for lodging applications, registering trademarks, assisting clients with search procedures, obtaining official publications and registry extracts)

-1. In 2003 the following publications containing trademark information were accessible in the Office’s Library on paper and in the Internet:
+1. In 2004 the following publications containing trademark information were accessible in the Office’s Library on paper and in the Internet:

-2. The ARSPATENT database was rendered accessible for the outside users from 8 workstations installed in the Office’s library to perform retrieval.
+2. The PPO database was rendered accessible for the outside users from 8 workstations installed in the Office’s library to perform retrieval.
 The data stored in the base is updated biweekly.